diginatu/nagome/docs/plugin.md

 You have to check below when you make a UI plugin.

-+   Depend on the Domain "nagome_ui" and use all events as you can.
++   Subscribe the Domain "nagome_ui" and use all events as you can.
 +   Do not use --dbgtostd command line option when you distribute it so users can see the log file later.

 Differences between normal and main plugins: